 Choose an area with full sun (6 or more hours per day).

 Apply a slow-release, balanced fertilizer (equal parts nitrogen, phosphorus, and potassium) to soil before sowing.
 Since root system is extensive, fertilize the entire growing area evenly, as cucumber root are susceptible to fertilizer burn when fertilizer is applied too densely around the base of the plant.

 When cultivating for weeds, be careful; roots are shallow.
 If planting in containers, a minimum of 10" soil depth and 14" diameter container is recommended.
 Cucumbers are heat sensitive.
 Several days of temperatures in mid 90s or more can prevent fruit set.
 Consider providing afternoon shade using other crops or a shade cloth if heat is a concern.
 Non-parthenocarpic varieties are dependent on pollination by bees.
 Sowing bee-attracting flowers in the area can attract bees and therefore increase yield.
 Otherwise, hand pollination of these varieties will be needed.
-To hand pollinate, transfer pollen from one male flower to several female flowers using a paintbrush or similar tool.
-Female flowers have a miniature fruit at the base of the flower, while male flowers do not.
+To hand pollinate, transfer pollen from one pollen-producing flower to several fruit-producing flowers using a paintbrush or similar tool.
+Fruit-producing flowers have a miniature fruit at the base of the flower, while pollen-producing flowers do not.

 Do not let cucumbers get too big; plants stop producing if there are overly mature cucumbers on the vine.
 Pick regularly before fruits are bigger than optimal size for the particular variety.
 Cut the stem rather than pulling at the fruit to break off.
 Once picked, immediately immerse in cold water to disperse "field heat", which increases the quality and life of picked fruit.